-Business Transactions with Core Funds.
+Business Transactions with the Property Funds.
 JD Property, our infrastructure asset management and integrated service platform, owns, develops and manages our logistics facilities and other real estate properties to support JD Logistics and third parties.
-In February 2019, January 2020 and December 2020, we entered into definitive agreements with Core Funds and Development Fund I, as applicable, pursuant to which we sold certain of our completed and uncompleted logistics facilities.
-For the logistics facilities under Core Funds and Development Fund I that met the closing conditions, we recorded a disposal gain of RMB3.8 billion and RMB1.6 billion (US\$0.3 billion) in 2019 and 2020, respectively.
+Since 2019, we entered into definitive agreements with the Property Funds, pursuant to which we sold certain of our completed and uncompleted logistics facilities.

+For the logistics facilities under the Property Funds that met the closing conditions, we recorded a disposal gain of RMB3.8 billion, RMB1.6 billion and RMB0.8 billion (US\$0.1 billion) in 2019, 2020 and 2021, respectively.
 We will derecognize the remaining logistics facilities upon satisfaction of the hand-over condition.
-In addition, subsequent to the disposition, we have leased back the completed facilities from Core Funds for operational purposes, and JD Property has started serving as the asset manager managing Core Funds' assets.
-We will also lease back some of the facilities that sale to Development Fund I for operational purposes when such facility has been completed.
-See also "Information on the Company - A. History and Development of the Company - Our Strategic Cooperations and Other Developments - JD Property."
-We received lease and property management services from Core Funds in a total amount of RMB476 million and RMB838 million (US\$128 million) in 2019 and 2020, respectively.
-Interest income in the amount of RMB75 million and RMB49 million (US\$7 million) were recognized in 2019 and 2020, respectively, in connection with our financial support provided to Core Funds.
-As of December 31, 2020, we had an amount of RMB1,660 million (US\$254 million) due from Core Funds.
+In addition, subsequent to the disposition, we have leased back the completed facilities from the Property Funds for operational purposes, and JD Property has started serving as the asset manager managing the Property Funds' assets.
+We will also lease back some of the facilities that sale to the Property Funds for operational purposes when such facility has been completed.
+See also "Operating and Financial Review and Prospects - Operating Results - Selected Statements of Operations Items - Gain on sale of development properties."
+We received lease and property management services from the Property Funds in a total amount of RMB476 million, RMB838 million and RMB1,180 million (US\$185 million) in 2019, 2020 and 2021, respectively.
+Interest income in the amount of RMB75 million, RMB49 million and RMB39 million (US\$6 million) were recognized in 2019, 2020 and 2021, respectively, in connection with our financial support provided to the Property Funds.
+As of December 31, 2021, we had an amount of RMB856 million (US\$134 million) due from the Property Funds.